 In our society, women often care for everyone else – parents, spouses, children – first and neglect themselves.
 Looking after yourself isn’t selfish – it’s the best way to keep on doing what you do for those around you.

-In honor of International Women’s Day, check out our list of tips that will help you be your healthiest:
+Take a moment for yourself and check out our list of tips that will help you be your healthiest.

 1. Understand recommended cancer screenings for your age.

 Breast, skin, lung and gynecologic cancers are some of most common types affecting women, and regular screening can help catch the disease when it’s most treatable.
 Learn more about screening services at the UK Markey Cancer Center.

 If you’re 26 or younger, ask your doctor about getting an HPV vaccine, which protects against the types of human papillomavirus that most typically cause cervical cancer.

 Women’s hearts are different from men’s in certain ways, which can affect the way women develop heart disease and experience heart attacks.
 For resources from the UK Gill Heart & Vascular Institute Women’s Heart Health Program, click here.

 5. Protect your skin by using sunscreen and avoiding indoor tanning.

 Exposure to ultraviolet rays from the sun and tanning beds can cause melanoma, the deadliest type of skin cancer.
 And when you step out in the sun, here are some tips for protecting your skin.

 Regular exercise, along with a healthy diet, can lower your risk for several types of cancer and reduce your risk for heart disease.
 Being overweight can increase your risk of a heart attack and other heart complications.